vivekvismayam/vivekvismayam.github.io/posts/3sfcli-apex-commands/index.md

 # 3 Salesforce CLI - Apex Commands Every Apex Developer Should Know🧑‍💻

 ## 💻 3 Salesforce CLI Commands Every Apex Developer Should Be Using
 If you work with Apex daily, you know how time-consuming it can be to open dev console, run tests, and pull logs manually.
 Luckily, Salesforce CLI (now moving toward the sf namespace) makes life a lot easier.
 Here are 3 commands that have saved me hours —  and honestly, I wish I started using them sooner.

 ---
 ### Apex Get Log📃
->🔍 `sf apex get log` — No More Clicking Through Debug Logs
+**🔍 `sf apex get log` — No More Clicking Through Debug Logs**
 Ever had to:
 * Run some Apex in the Dev Console
 * Go to Setup → Debug Logs
 * Download the log
 * Open it in VS Code just to find out what went wrong?

 This command saves you from all that:
-`sf apex get log`
+>**`sf apex get log`**
-It pulls the **debug logs** for your user right into your system.
+Pulls the **debug logs** for your user right into your system.

 #### 💡 Flags to keep in mind!!
 * 🏀`--log-id`: Lets you fetch the log by Id.
   **`sf apex get log --log-id <log id> `**